 There are several resources listed in this booklet, all of which provide support and assistance to the families of fatal crash victims.
 Additionally, there are groups that provide a platform to contribute to traffic fatality prevention.
-Many people find purpose in becoming involved in the traffic safety cause.
+Many people find incredible solace by becoming involved in the traffic safety cause.